 4.1 Data overview

 A total of 30 cows, with each having between 4 and 12 days of data available were included in the study.
 These cows had parities between 1 and 7, and were on average 188 (range 119 to 243) days in lactation.
-An overview of the cow characteristics is given in table 1.
+An overview of the cow characteristics is given in Table 1.

+Table 1 – Overview of cow characteristics included in the trial.